broadwayinc/wysiwyg4all/README.md

 #### Custom element insertion

 `customElement()` adds pre-loaded HTML string or node elements inside a line.
-Smile emoji will be inserted whenever 'Smile' button is clicked in the following example as it was pre-loaded in the [default setting](#Custom-element-type) example.
+Smile emoji will be inserted whenever 'Smile' button is clicked in the following example as it was pre-loaded in the [default setting](#Custom-element-type) custom element example.

 ```
 <button onclick="customElement()">